a6ishek/research-copilot-with-letta/README.md

 Agentic Generation: The letta_adapter sends this comprehensive prompt to the live Letta agent API.
 The agent processes the information, applies its reasoning, and generates a final response.

 Response & Memory Update: The final response is returned from the Letta API, passed back to the main.py API, which updates the agent's short-term memory and returns the answer to the Streamlit frontend.

-📸 Output Screenshots

-1. Main UI
-Screenshot of the Streamlit UI with the input field and "Ask" button.

-2. Answer with Context
-Screenshot showing a question, the final answer, and the retrieved context used to generate the answer.

-3. Memory Interaction
-Screenshot demonstrating how the agent remembers a past detail from the conversation.

 🛠️ Getting Started
 Prerequisites